ivanluk914/Taxi-Navigation-with-Q-learning-and-SARSA/README.md

 ## Dataset

-The dataset used in this project is the `Taxi-v3` environment from the `Gym` library.
+The dataset used in this project is the `Taxi-v3` environment from the OpenAI `Gym` library.
 The environment consists of a taxi that needs to pick up and drop off a passenger at designated locations.
 The state of the environment changes based on the taxi’s actions.

 ## Method